brenoacf/abap-hacks/stvarvc-extract/README.md

 # Usage

 Import zcl_stvarv_extract.abap class to your system through SE24 or using SAPLINK with the nugg file.
 Another way is to create a local class and import through SE24.
+More information about import, click [here](https://brenoacf.github.io/sap/abap/2020/03/02/1-Abap-Hacks-STVARV.html) (in portuguese only).

 After that you can use the options as shown below.